-We acquired the certification of IEC62443-4-1 based on the first CB certification scheme2 in Japan.
+We acquired the certification of IEC62443-4-1 based on the first CB certification scheme^{2} in Japan.
 Adopting this scheme enables us to efficiently acquire standards certifications in more than 50 countries; therefore, we will utilize it going forward as well.

 - 1 IEC62443-4-1: The international standard which specifies the requirements for the development of secure products used in industrial automation and control systems - 2 CB certification scheme: A system for mutually approving the test results for electrical equipment internationally.
-The scheme is operated based on the IEC System for Conformity Asse Schemes for Electrotechnical Equipment and Components (IECEE).
-Institutions in more than 50 countries participate in it, and the issued CB certificates and other documents are accepted in the certification systems operated by the certification institutions that are members other growth domains of Fuji Electric centered on the power electronics and power semiconductors fields.
-A Fuji Electric employee is in the position of the Japanese representative member of the Conformity Assessment Board (CAB), a top-ranked committee in the IEC, and is contributing to enhancement of the effectiveness of the certification system of the IEC.
+The scheme is operated based on the IEC System for Conformity Assessment Schemes for Electrotechnical Equipment and Components (IECEE).
+Institutions in more than 50 countries participate in it, and the issued CB certificates and other documents are accepted in the certification systems operated by the certification institutions that are members.